ghislainv/jSDM/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was sometimes 1 NOTE:
+There was sometimes 2 NOTES:

 * checking installed package size ...
 NOTE
-  installed size is 51.5Mb
+  installed size is 4.5Mb
   sub-directories of 1Mb or more:
-    - doc   47.7Mb
     - libs   3.2Mb

-We have change of maintainer for the package.
+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: '
+  Jeanne Clément <jeanne.clement16@laposte.net>'
+  New maintainer:
+  Jeanne Clément <jeanne.clement16@laposte.net>
+  Old maintainer(s):
+  Ghislain Vieilledent <ghislain.vieilledent@cirad.fr>

+Ghislain Vieilledent wants to transfer the maintainership of the package to Jeanne Clément.